Plastic pollution: Clinical significance

 Due to the pervasiveness of plastic products, most of the human population is constantly exposed to the chemical components of plastics.
 In the United States, 95% of adults have had detectable levels of BPA in their urine.
 Exposure to chemicals such as BPA have been correlated with disruptions in fertility, reproduction, sexual maturation, and other health effects.
 Specific phthalates have also resulted in similar biological effects.

 Thyroid hormone axis

 Bisphenol A affects gene expression related to the thyroid hormone axis, which affects biological functions such as metabolism and development.
 BPA can decrease thyroid hormone receptor (TR) activity by increasing TR transcriptional corepressor activity.
 This then decreases the level of thyroid hormone binding proteins that bind to triiodothyronine.
 By affecting the thyroid hormone axis, BPA exposure can lead to hypothyroidism.

 Sex hormones

 BPA can disrupt normal, physiological levels of sex hormones.
 It does this by binding to globulins that normally bind to sex hormones such as androgens and estrogens, leading to the disruption of the balance between the two.
 BPA can also affect the metabolism or the catabolism of sex hormones.
 It often acts as an antiandrogen or as an estrogen, which can cause disruptions in gonadal development and sperm production.

-Carotid arteries

-A recent research found that approximately 58% of patients who underwent vascular surgery for clogged blood vessels were patients with invisible plastic nano particles in their carotid arteries, blocking the blood supply to the brain and neck.
-The researchers also found that the blood vessels of those with plastic were inflamed, thus putting them at risk of heart attacks, strokes, and death.

-Another research found that amounts of polyethylene were found in the plaque tissues of 150 people who underwent carotid endarterectomy.

-Breast milk

-A study in 2022 showed that plastic particles were identified in the breast milk of 77% of the sample of healthy mothers.
-The researchers were concerned with plastic particles jeopardizing the infants' health during lactation.
-The Mothers' consumption of food and drink in plastic packaging and the use of plastic-containing personal hygiene products was recorded.
-The results showed absence of microplastics, thus scientists considered the omnipresence of microplastics in the environment and the inevitability of them entering the body.